 Why is my cat not using the litter box?

 Cats are not just smaller versions of dogs.
 In fact, cats are very particular creatures, especially when it comes to their litter box.
 Tidiness, placement, and even the size of their litter box can all play a factor in deterring them away from using their “royal chamber.”
-If you notice that your cat is not utilizing the litter box, it may be an indication of what he does not like about his toilet, or, in some cases, even a medical warning.
+If you notice that your cat is not utilizing the litter box, it may be evidence of what they don’t like about their toilet, or, in some cases, even a medical warning.

 First and foremost, you should take your cat to see your Veterinarian for a thorough Physical Examination.
 During the examination, your veterinarian will ask for a thorough history including any new stressors (i.e. pets to the house), the number of litter boxes used, type of litter or if your box is covered or uncovered.
 In addition, there are some medical conditions that can cause your pet to urinate or defecate outside of the litter box.
 Your veterinarian may want to get a urine sample to look for a urinary tract infection, or blood work to investigate if an endocrine disorder is present.